 Predictive modeling

 Elastic net is a linear regression model that uses both l1 and l2 regularization for simultaneously enforcing sparsity and selecting the most informative features.
 To evaluate the prediction performance of the method, we used stratified 10-fold cross-validation together with bootstrap aggregating (bagging).
 Bagging was used to improve the stability and robustness of the predictor and entail in training 1,000 elastic net models with randomly drawn but stratified 10-fold cross-validation samples.
 The final three feature sets (one of each parameter to be estimated) were selected according to the averaged weight of each feature in all the 10,000 elastic net models (10 models per cross-validation, randomized 1,000 times).
 The weight of each selected feature in table 1 was normalized with respect to the weight with the largest absolute value.
+P-values were calculated based on the Wilcoxon signed-rank test after features and kinetic constants were normalized in the [0,1] interval.
 More information about the optimization and statistical procedure followed is available in Supplemental Materials.